Alemi7523/Alemi7523.github.io/index.md

 Note that you can increase your reputation in Grand Dram City by fighting trainers.
-Later on, we can get rewards for having high enough reputation, some of them unique like a stamp, a Mega Stone and a Z Crystal, so try to win battles to increase it.
+Later on, we can get rewards for having high enough reputation, some of them unique like a stamp, a Mega Stone and a Z-Crystal, so try to win battles to increase it.
 Note that losing some battles may actually decrease it.
 You will need at least 800 of reputation to get all rewards.